Participant Application Guidelines

-A Participant is defined as those who exhibit and demonstrate:
+A Participant is defined as one who exhibits and demonstrates.

 If you are invited to participate come prepared for these important aspects of Salon.

-Plan to demonstrate something of your particular expertise, and bring appropriate substrate and any special materials you will need for it.
-Bring your own favorite brushes and tools to use.
+Plan to demonstrate something of your particular expertise, and bring an appropriate substrate and any special materials you will need for it (this does not need to be the same as your exhibit panel.)
 You will be demonstrating concurrently with other participants, in an informal setting.
-Be prepared to answer questions about your work and share your knowledge with other participants and visiting students.
+Be prepared to answer questions about your techniques or tools, and share your knowledge with other participants and visiting students.

 You should also allow yourself time to observe other artists, participate in discussions, or work on the group mural or other group project.

-New participants will need to be approved by the Board.
-Shortly after the Salon, expect to be contacted by the Host about your application.
+New participants will need to be approved by the Board in order to be invited to future Salon events.

-If your exhibition panel does not portray the expected skill level of a Salon participant, the Board may request you reapply the following year.
+If your exhibition panel does not portray the expected level of a Salon participant, the Board may request you resubmit for the following year.

-Faux bois ~ faux marbre - Wood Graining and Marbling
+Imitation finishes: Faux bois et faux marbre - Wood Graining and Marbling

 Kim Dokka - 2010